maizzle/maizzle.com/content/docs/plaintext.md

 ---
 title: "Plaintext"
-description: "Automatically create plaintext versions of your HTML emails in Maizzle"
+description: "Automatically create plaintext versions of your HTML emails in Maizzle."
 ---

 # Plaintext